 35. Tiger Mandala Tattoo

 Mandala comes from the Sanskrit language and means circle, and it is a sacred symbol with importance in several cultures.
 The mandala is a series of shapes and symbols created together to form a pattern or image.
 In recent years they have inspired countless artwork and body art because of the beauty of these designs.
-They can also make you feel calm and balanced when looking at them, and this is achieved by freeing your mind of other thoughts.
+They can also make you feel calm and balanced when looking at them, which is achieved by freeing your mind of other thoughts.
 Whether a mandala tattoo should serve as the inspiration for a tattoo has become a hotly debated topic.
 You should fully understand the meaning and intended purposes behind the symbols before getting them inked.

 36. Tiger Moon Tattoo